cseanburns/journal-issues/manuscript.md

 than simple bundling based on a first-in, first-out print based model.

+IN THE PRINT ERA, A SCIENTIST'S OUTPUT WAS OFFICE ORIENTED (SEE HEALY ON THIS).

+IN THE DIGITAL ERA, A SCIENTIST IS CONNECTED, IS ONLINE, CONDUCTS THEIR WORK ONLINE, INTERACTS WITH OTHERS ONLINE, AND SO FORTH. tHE DIGITAL ERA IS FRIENDLY TO THE SCIENTIST'S WORKFLOW. aLSO, RECOGNIZE THAT THERE ARE LIMITATIONS WITH THIS, SOCIAL, ECONOMIC, ETC

+SCIENCE COMMUNICATION IN THE DIGITAL REALM CAN ENCOMPASS THAT ENTIRE WORKFLOW AND NOT ONLY THE PRIMARY OUTPUT -- THE SCIENTIFIC PAPER.

+- highlighting the scientific workflow enables us to query the fundamentals of science
+- this is evident in the open science movement and offers the ability to test fundamental assumptions about science, scientific reproducibility, and scientific replication (relatively) small sample statistics is a good example

+THERE ARE EFFORTS UNDERWAY TO CAPTURE MORE OF THAT WORKFLOW, AND THESE EFFORTS VARY BY DISCIPLINE

+BUT REGARDLESS OF THE SPECIFIC EFFORTS, MOST JOURNALS STILL EXIST AS SILOS TO THESE WORKFLOWS.

 POINT: BUT ALSO, SCIENTIFIC WORKFLOWS HAVE CHANGED
 IN THE DIGITAL ERA, AND JOURNALS
 HAVE BEEN SLOW TO RECOGNIZE AND INCORPORATE THESE